apollo-dw/omdb/docs/src/developers/index.md

 - Copy `.env.sample` to `.env` and then modify some values to your liking.

+- Install Composer dependencies.
+Run this command:

+      docker compose run dev bash

+  This should bring you to a bash shell.
+Run:

+      composer install

+  This will spin for a minute, installing all the PHP dependencies.
+After this, you should be good to go.

 ## Setting up OAuth (Only needs to be done once)

 - Go to https://osu.ppy.sh/home/account/edit